 HLPM reflects the School of Public Health.
 We believe knowledge shouldn’t end with knowledge.
 Widely curious and scholarly, we are also academic activists.
 We want our work and students’ work to change the world.

 Health Law, Policy & Management News

-- Published On 11/6/2018Time to Listen More and Talk Less.Journal of general internal medicineread at PubMed
+- Published On 5/6/2020Correction to: Effects of Physician Experience, Specialty Training, and Self-referral on Inappropriate Diagnostic Imaging.Journal of general internal medicineread at PubMed

 - Published On 5/2/2020Alcohol use in times of the COVID 19: Implications for monitoring and policy.Drug and alcohol reviewread at PubMed